 The song “Free” on Umbrella starts out, “I want to be with the sun and the green, and the wild things beneath my feet.”
 Anna’s songs could all be said to have wild things beneath their feet, full of life even as they know the hurts life can bring.
 Whether sharing sunny skies or offering an umbrella, Anna will keep translating life’s ups and downs into songs that help her listeners feel less alone.

 Anna currently lives between the emerging homestead and nearby-city life, which provides the perfect balance of engagement with community, and retreat to refill, write, and consider the next move forward.
-She is always working on new recording projects, and has hopes to release a single or two and a music video later in 2017.
+She is currently working on her next ablum, Into the Void, due to be released in September.